Mythical Monsters from Ancient Greece - An Introduction for KS2

 If you love hearing about the Ancient Greek Heroes and their battles against the most fearsome creatures imaginable, then you'll love reading about the fiercest Monsters from Ancient Greek mythology:

-Head & body of a lion, a snake's head for a tail & a goat's head that pops up on her back
+Head & body of a lion, a snake's head for a tail & a goat's head that pops up on her back.

-Invincibility & her goat's head breathes fire
+Invincibility & her goat's head breathes fire.

-The hero Bellerophon (& the winged horse, Pegasus)
+The hero Bellerophon (& the winged horse, Pegasus).

 THE CHARYBDIS & SCYLLA:

 Charybdis and Scylla were giant sea monsters.
 Nobody knows what Charybdis looked like except for the giant whirlpool she created by sucking up the ocean's waters.
-Scylla had 6 heads (often described as looking like dogs heads) and 12 tentacle legs.
+Scylla had 6 heads (often described as looking like dog heads) and 12 tentacle legs.

-They positioned themselves either side of a narrow passage of water called the Strait of Messina.
+They positioned themselves on either side of a narrow passage of water called the Strait of Messina.
 Sailors would have to choose which monster to try to sail past.

 Nobody.
-Jason & his Argonauts were one of the few to pass with no casualties (and he had to get a Goddess to help him!)
+Jason & his Argonauts were one of the lucky few to pass with no casualties (and he had to get a Goddess to help him!)

 The head of a bull and the body of a man.

-Theseus (with a little help from Ariadne)
+Theseus (with a little help from Ariadne).

-Man-eating, lawless monsters who didn’t even fear the gods
+Man-eating, lawless monsters who didn’t even fear the gods.

-Half birds, half beautiful women
+Half birds, half beautiful women.

 Luring sailors to their doom by singing sweet songs to tempt the sailors to sail towards a rocky island where their ships would crash.